pibebtol/java-lessons/exercises/05Library.md

 The library can hold multiple copies of the same book or dvd.

-The library has 10 shelves with at most 100 media items.
+The library has 1 shelf with at most 20 media items.

 ### Tasks
 1. Create the class media with its attributes.